adamga/eshop/pcidsswebsoft.md

 - **Test Requirements** – The expected assessment activities to be performed by an assessor to determine whether a specific control objective has been met.
 Test requirements are intended to provide both the software vendor and assessor with a common understanding of the tasks expected to be carried out by the assessor during testing.
 The specific method(s) used, the item(s) examined, and the personnel interviewed must be appropriate for the control objective being validated and for the software being assessed.
 - **Guidance** – Additional information to help payment software vendors and assessors understand the intent of each control objective.
 The guidance may also include best practices that should be considered and examples of controls or methods that may be used to satisfy the control objective.
 Guidance is not intended to preclude other methods that a software vendor may use to meet a control objective, nor does it replace or amend the control objective to which it refers.

-### Testing Methods

-To support the validation of their software to the requirements in this standard, software vendors are expected to produce evidence that they have satisfied the stated control objectives.
-The test requirements identified for each control objective describe the activities to be performed by the assessor to confirm that the software and/or software vendor have met the control objective(s).
-Test requirements include the following testing activities:

-- **Examine**: The assessor critically evaluates data evidence.
-Common examples include software design and architecture documents (electronic or physical), source code, configuration and metadata files, bug tracking data and other output from software development systems, and security-testing results.
-The choice of evidence that may be used to meet an “examination” requirement is deliberately left open for the tester to determine.
-However, it is a requirement of this standard that the software source code be made available for review as part of the assessment.
-It is not acceptable for an assessment report to be provided where no source code was examined or used in the process of performing the testing.
-- **Interview**: The assessor converses with individual personnel.
-The purposes of interviews include determining how an activity is performed, whether an activity is performed as defined, and whether personnel have particular knowledge or understanding of applicable policies, processes, responsibilities, or concepts.
-- **Test:** The assessor evaluates the software operation to analyze its characteristics and behavior in various scenarios.
-Unless otherwise stated, software “testing” must include functional testing using forensic tools and techniques.
-Examples of such tools and techniques include the use of automated static analysis security testing (SAST), dynamic analysis security testing (DAST), interactive application security testing (IAST), and software composition analysis (SCA) tools.
-Where adversarial testing is explicitly referenced, fuzzing and other penetration testing tools and techniques must be used to try and bypass software security controls or to cause the software to behave in unintended ways.

-The specific items or processes to be examined or tested, and the personnel to be interviewed should be appropriate for the control objective being validated and for each entity’s organizational structure, culture, business practices, and software products.
-It is at the discretion of the assessor to determine the suitability or adequacy of the evidence provided by the entity to support each test requirement.
-Where bullets are specified in a control objective or test requirement, each bullet is expected to be validated as part of the assessment.

-When documenting the assessment results, the assessor identifies the testing activities performed and the result of each activity.
-While it is expected that an assessor performs all test requirements defined for each control objective, it may also be possible for a control objective to be validated using different or additional testing methods.
-In such cases, the assessor is expected to document why alternative testing methods were used and how those methods provide at least the same level of assurance as the stated test requirements.
-Where terms such as “periodic,” “appropriate,” and “reasonable” are used in the test requirement, it is the software providers responsibility to define and defend its decisions regarding the frequency, robustness, and maturity of the implemented controls or processes.

-#### Reliance on Third-Party Testing

-All test requirements are expected to be performed by the assessor.
-An assessor may choose, however, to rely on testing performed by a thirdparty to satisfy a test requirement, including the software provider.
-The assessor retains full responsibility for the testing activities and results, regardless of whether the testing is performed by the assessor, by the software provider, or by a third-party.
-Where third-party testing is relied upon by the assessor, the assessor must document and justify the following:

-▪ How the evidence provided by the third-party supports the same level of rigor as testing performed by the assessor, and ▪ How the assessor verified that the third-party testing relied upon by the assessor is appropriate.

-Where an assessed entity’s testing is to be used for the purposes of satisfying test requirements, the assessor must first verify the software vendor is Secure SLC-qualified<sup><sup>[\[1\]](#footnote-1)</sup></sup> before software vendor testing can be relied upon.

-#### Use of Sampling

-Where appropriate, the assessor may utilize sampling as part of the testing process in accordance with a documented sampling methodology.
-The assessor’s sampling methodology must detail how samples are chosen and must be provided to PCI SSC upon submission of the Report on Validation (ROV).

-Sample selection must include a representative sample of all people, processes, and technologies in scope for the PCI Secure Software assessment.
-Sample sizes must be sufficiently large to demonstrate that the sample accurately reflects the characteristics of the larger population.

-In instances where the assessor’s findings are based on a representative sample rather than the complete set of applicable items, the assessor must explicitly note this fact in the ROV, detail the items chosen as samples for the testing, and provide references to the applicable sections of the assessor’s sampling methodology provided with the ROV.
-Where the assessor selects samples that do not align with the assessor’s documented sampling methodology, the assessor must provide justification in the ROV for each instance where such samples are used.

-#### Use of a Test Platform

-To ensure that software testing complies with this standard, it may be necessary for the software vendor to provide a test platform.
-A test platform is special test functionality that is either separate or absent from production-level code.
-The test platform must rely on as much of the intended production-level functionality as possible.
-The test platform serves only to provide a test framework that allows for software functionality to be exercised outside of a production-level deployment environment to verify the software’s compliance to this standard.
-For example, elevated privileges or access capabilities may need to be granted for the purpose of providing run-time visibility into various facets of the software operation.
-Other examples include providing a test function to initiate a test transaction or to perform authentication functions.
-It is at the assessor’s discretion to request any test functionality deemed necessary to verify the software’s compliance with applicable requirements in this standard.

 ## Module C – Web Software Requirements